alexeygrigorev/mlwiki.org/index.php/Vector_Orthogonality.md

 ---
-title: "Vector Orthogonality"
 layout: default
 permalink: /index.php/Vector_Orthogonality
+tags:
+- linear-algebra
+title: Vector Orthogonality
 ---

-# Vector Orthogonality

 ## Vector [Orthogonality](Orthogonality)
 In geometry, we call two vectors $\mathbf x$ and $\mathbf y$ ''orthogonal'' of the angle between then is 90 - i.e. they are perpendicular.